ericguan04/stock_market_project/README.md

-# stock_market_project

-Stock Market Prediction project built with XGBoost, yfinance, and Streamlit
+## Stock Market Prediction Project
+Personal project built with:
+*XGBoost: ML Decision Tree algorithm used for predicting tomorrow's stock data *yfinance: For retrieving up-to-date stock market data sets *Streamlit: Used to visualize the project on the web

-Web application that allows the user to input a ticker symbol and view relevant stock data
+This project is a web application that allows the user to input a ticker symbol and view raw stock data, such the dataframe and chart

-Button to run prediction algorithm which returns the likelihood the stock will increase tomorrow
+Includes a button to run the prediction algorithm which returns the likelihood the stock will increase tomorrow

+## How it Works
 New column called "Tomorrow" is created by shifting the closing price by 1, revealing tomorrow's stock price for each day.
-By comparing the close and tomorrow columns, new column target is created using 1s and 0s (1 when price goes up, 0 when price goes down)
+By comparing the close and tomorrow columns, new column "Target" is created using 1s and 0s (1 when price goes up, 0 when price goes down)

 Uses "Open", "High", "Low", "Volume", "Close" as features Uses "Target" as the target

-Areas to refine:
+## Areas to improve:
-Improve the accuracy of the model by tweaking with the XGBoost parameters Create more in depth features by going through the data
+Work on improving the accuracy of the model by tweaking with the XGBoost parameters Create more in depth features by selecting time frames of the stock data rather than just the individual day